 What do you think Prince Charles gave his mother, the Queen, to celebrate the jubilee of her coronation?
 No, not a set of gold plated steak knives or a couple of corgi pups, but a nationwide network of meadows – a scheme to return a meadow to each county in England, Ireland, Scotland and Wales, and then encourage them to multiply.
 When I read this, my heart just soared.
+(Update 2020 – this project has been enormously successful and has, to date, returned over 1,000 acres of wasteland to meadowland in all parts of the UK)

 This ambitious project by HRH Prince of Wales aims to turn back the tide that has seen 7 million acres of flowery meadows lost in the UK in my lifetime.
 Britain now has 2% of it’s meadows remaining – the rest lost to industrialised agriculture and urban development.
 Its the same sad story all over the world, including Australia, but many regeneration projects are underway to restore these wild wonderlands.

 I started becoming interested in the whole thing about meadows when I visited Great Dixter, Sussex, last year – where the Lloyd family have been dedicated to creating wild meadows on their property for the past 100 years – bucking the trend at their wholesale destruction.
 My interest was also fueled by my sister-in-law and her husband who tried to create a meadow in their garden and failed dismally – they had been TOO diligent in caring for their soil.
 The secret to a successful meadow is that it has to GROW ON IMPOVERISHED SOIL- untreated and unfertilized, as old soils would be.
 Wildflowers and grasses are not adapted to ‘rich’ soils and will not flourish.